annebrown/docs-pub/docs/tech/languages/javascript/strings.md

 ## replace() Method

-- Removes searched for subString and places new subString at index of old
+- Removes searched for subString, inserts new subString at index of old

 ```js
 let newString = originalString.replace("gray", "grey");